chao-peng/SIF/README.md

 }
 ```

 Each AST class has sufficient functions to retrieve information and make changes to the AST.
 Function prototypes can be found in LibSif/ASTNode.hpp.

-We are writing a documentation on this.
+# Use Cases

+In the directory **Use_Case**, we provide two examples of using SIF to analyse the source code.

+**CG_Generator** is easy to follow, it generates a control graph for the smart contract by recording function calls.

+**CFG_Generator** can be used to generate control-flow graphs for functions.
+It supports control flows including branches and loops.

+Both tools can be compiled by replacing the original ASTVisitor.cpp by the one you want to use.
+Our graph generation is based on the graphviz toolkit.
+Make sure you have the tool on your machine and the command "dot" is available.
+On Ubuntu, you can simply install grahviz by sudo apt install graphviz.

 # Contact